Hillol-Talukdar/Path-Finder/README.md

 <h1>Path-Finder</h1>
-<p>The project Path Finder is a demonstration of finding the shortest path while avoiding the obstacles using AI (Artificial Intelligence).
-A* algorithm is used for finding the
-shortest path, Pygame and Tkinter for visualization the whole process.</p>
+<h2>The project Path Finder is a demonstration of finding the shortest path while avoiding the obstacles using AI (Artificial Intelligence).
+A* algorithm is used for finding the shortest path, Pygame and Tkinter for visualization the whole process.</h2>

 <hr>